lmfit/uncertainties/doc/user_guide.rst

 (For Python before version 2.6, one can do ``'Result = %s' % x.format('10.2f')`` instead.)
-When a width is used, exponents are not factored, so that parts (nominal value and standard deviation) can be well aligned; using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.
+When a width is used, exponents are not factored, so that each part (nominal value and standard deviation) can be well aligned; using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.

-**Almost all the float format specifications** are accepted (including those containing a fill character, an alignment option, a sign or zero option, and a width).
-With float format specifications, if an explicit precision is given, the format is applied to each part independently (this is the only case with no precision matching).
+**Almost all the float format specifications** are accepted (including those containing a fill character, an alignment option, a sign or zero option, a width, or the ``%`` format type).

+..
+Precision control:

 It is possible to control the **number of significant digits of the uncertainty** by adding the modifier ``u`` after the precision: